 In the fall of 1982, Mom dropped me off at the UW.
-I worked my way through college, took up running in 1983 after befriending a fellow Pike Place Market worker and runner.
+I worked my way through college, took up running in 1983 after befriending a fellow Pike Place Market worker who did same.
 Together we completed our first organized race, Sound to Narrows 12k, in 1986.
 In 1987, I landed a spot on the WSDOT payroll as I finished up my BSCE degree, tested concrete for six months on the First Hill Lid project in Seattle, bought my first car and ran my first marathon.
 Disillusioned by the DOT, I left.
 HDR Engineering in Bellevue hired me as a transportation engineer.
 I loved designing roadways and using CAD.

 I completed my second (and hopefully last) marathon in 1990, met my time goal and vowed to never, ever, EVER run another.
 In 1992, I completed my MSCE, married a Naval Officer, pulled up my Washington State roots and headed south to the driest, brownest place I’d ever lived: San Diego.
 Spent six months at the best job ever, as a bridge design engineer at McDaniel Engineering.
 Experienced my favorite day of work when I joined fellow JWA employees in Northridge on the day of the earthquake.
 In the fall of 1997, joined my husband in Japan where he was stationed at Yokota AB.
 I passed the SE, realized I’d reached the end of my career as I’d known it, birthed two babies, missed my family, friends, and country, warts and all and tried to love the one I was in for 3.5 years.

-In 2001, we moved to southern Maryland.
+In 2001, our family moved to southern Maryland.
 I learned that flying Confederate flags was normal, Mt Vernon was no mountain, and fell in love with John Adams.
 I met fellow stay-at-homes, visited nature centers, caught fireflies, watched 9/11 events from too close, looked over my shoulder for the DC snipers when filling my gas tank for a few months.
 Found and lost a friend, Ana Maria Bachur Coombs, all within a year’s time to breast cancer.
 On Friday the 13th of February, 2003, I learned that my father had died suddenly and unexpectedly of CHF.
 My WKS-afflicted mom arrived on my doorstep a week later on my 40th: worst birthday ever.